-As explained in Note 3 to the consolidated financial statements, the Group incurred a net loss of approximately RMB238,867,000 for the year ended 31 December 2020, and, as of that date, the Group's current liabilities exceeded its current assets by approximately RMB378,820,000 and the Group was in net liabilities of approximately RMB177,595,000.
-The Group's convertible bonds and promissory notes with outstanding principal amounts of approximately HK\$6,667,000 (equivalent to approximately RMB5,610,000) and HK\$160,000,000 (equivalent to approximately RMB134,645,000) respectively as at 31 December 2020, classified as borrowings in current liabilities in the consolidated statement of financial position, matured and fell due for repayment during the year ended 31 December 2019.
-These outstanding principals amounts and related overdue interests, amounting to approximately HK\$193,690,000 (equivalent to approximately RMB162,996,000) in aggregate, were not repaid as at 31 December 2020.
+As explained in Note 3 to the consolidated financial statements, the Group incurred a net loss of approximately RMB189,934,000 and operating cash outflow of approximately RMB32,819,000 for the year ended 31 December 2021, and, as of that date, the Group's current liabilities exceeded its current assets by approximately RMB474,171,000 and the Group was in net liabilities position of approximately RMB352,468,000.
+The Group's convertible bonds and promissory notes with outstanding principal amounts of approximately HK\$6,667,000 (equivalent to approximately RMB5,541,000) and HK\$160,000,000 (equivalent to approximately RMB132,997,000) respectively as at 31 December 2021, classified as borrowings in current liabilities in the consolidated statement of financial position, matured and fell due for repayment during the year ended 31 December 2019.
+These outstanding principal amounts and related overdue interests, amounting to approximately HK\$272,969,000 (equivalent to approximately RMB226,900,000) in aggregate, were not repaid as at 31 December 2021.
+In addition, the Group had bank borrowings of RMB32,000,000 which matured during the year ended 31 December 2021, and another bank borrowings of RMB12,000,000 which matured on 24 April 2022, which remaining outstanding as at the date of approval for issuance of the consolidated financial statements.
+As at the same date, the Group's interest-bearing bank borrowing and other borrowing amounted to approximately RMB1,000,000 and RMB75,738,000 respectively were due for repayment or renewal in the next twelve months.
+As at 31 December 2021, the Group had cash and cash equivalents of approximately RMB1,941,000, which is insufficient to fully repay the matured promissory notes, convertible notes, bank and other borrowings and relevant aggregated interest.